ZainWajid775/DSA-Project/READ_ME.txt

 6. Check that the junction can exist before making it

-7. In custom vehicle generation, ensure no duplicate vehicle is generated
+7. Need to make custom data structures

 list
 Graph
 Class with nodes
+Hash map

 Can implement sorting and array for showing vehicles at signal Will implement File handling
-Hash map can be made for storing vehicles
 Queue can be used at signals for priority queue Recursion can be used in binary trees when showing sorted vehicles via id at signal Can implement an array with sorting for priority vehicles in map to highlight them